 So here’s a guide that offers tips for repaying federal student loans.
 Are you the calculating sort?
 Our student loan payoff calculator is a good tool for getting an idea of your loan payoff date.
 (The Education Department also has a calculator if you want to play around with your numbers.)

-As outlined in the CARES Act, and extended by executive order, both the suspension of loan payments and the 0% interest rate on loans owned by the Department of Education are to expire on December 31, 2020.
-Unless another stimulus bill addresses student loans, that means repayment and interest are set to restart on January 1, 2021.
+As outlined in the CARES Act, and extended by executive order, both the suspension of loan payments and the 0% interest rate on loans held by the Department of Education are set to expire after Aug.
+31, 2022.

 Repaying Federal Student Loans